juhasev/sample-ninja-help/recruitment-sources.md

 Recruitment sources are used to track of different sources of registration traffic.

-When viewing registration source the **Recruitment Source ID** is indicated in the blue circle, next to the recruitment sources name.
+When viewing registration source the **Recruitment Source ID** is indicated in the blue circle, next to the recruitment source's name.
 This recruitment source ID is always appended to the registration survey URL as **source** query parameter.

 ```
 https://domain.sampleninja.io/registration/1/ENG-CA?source=10